WPezClasses/wp-ezclasses-docs-getting-started/README.md

 + Modularity - Each class aims to solve *a* WP problem.
 Ideally bloat and over-ambitiousness is mitigated as much as possible.
 + Productivity - Rather than reinventing wheel after wheel, you just reach into your WPezClasses toolbox and make some magic happen.
 + Community - As others contribute new code and/or vet current code, the product gets bigger, stronger and more reliable for everyone.
 + Growth - The potential here is endless.
 Getting on board now means more time saved sooner.
-And if you don't do it your competition might.
+And if you don't jump in your competition might.
 + Mindlessness - For all practical purposes WPezClasses acts and feels as if it's part of WP core.
 It's just there: 24 / 7 / 365 loving you unconditionally.

 Here are some more bits that hopefully excite you:

-+ Granular - We consider each class to be its own sub-product, and therefore has it's own repo.
++ Choice - We consider each class to be its own sub-product, and therefore has it's own repo.
 Clone what you want, leave what you don't, come back for more some other time.
 + Consistency - Atypical as some of them might be, the coding patterns make sense and are easy to follow.
 + Death - Along the same lines as Mindlessness; putting "...and copy and paste it into your functions.php" to death would be a giant step forward.
 + Flexibility - It's all OOP.
 If there's a method you don't like then exend the class and overide it.
 You don't have to copy & paste whole chunks of someone else's code just to change a couple lines.